Resource Enhancement and Protection - Conservation Education Program (REAP/CEP) Grant

 The City of Des Moines Park and Recreation Department has been awarded a Resource Enhancement and Protection – Conservation Education Program (REAP/CEP) grant to create rain garden toolkits that will help homeowners, businesses, parks and other groups get started on creating their own rain gardens.

 The goals of the project are as follows:

-We are currently in the process of designing the toolkits and creating educational materials, and they will be made available to the public as soon as they are completed.
-For more general information and other resources on rain gardens click here.
+We are currently in the process of designing the toolkits and creating educational materials that will be made available to the public as soon as they are completed.
+For more general information and other resources on rain gardens, click here.